 After a tasty meal at our bed and breakfast hotel in Montreal, we hit the road for Québec City.
-The 160-mile (258 kilometer) journey, scheduled to take 3 hours, took longer after we stopped to fill up with gas and top-up at Tim Hortons with a cappuccino and cruller doughnut.
+The 160-mile (258 kilometers) journey, scheduled to take 3 hours, took longer after we stopped to fill up with gas and top up at Tim Hortons with a cappuccino and cruller doughnut.
 We checked in at the Auberge Aux Deux Lions hotel in the center of Québec City.
 This we rated to be the best hotel we stayed in during our travels.
 Arriving too early to get into our room, we walked to the old city behind the walls to see the sights.
 Today we accomplished only 7 miles (11 kilometers) of walking.

-Québec City sits on the north bank of the Saint Lawrence River in Canada’s predominantly French-speaking Québec province.
+Québec City sits on the north bank of the Saint Lawrence River in Canada’s French-speaking Québec province.
 Dating to 1608, it has a fortified colonial core, Vieux-Québec, and Place Royale, with stone buildings and narrow streets.
-This area is the site of the towering Château Frontenac Hotel and imposing Citadelle of Québec.
+This area is the site of the towering Château Frontenac Hotel and the imposing Citadelle of Québec.
 The Petit Champlain district’s cobblestone streets are lined with bistros and boutiques.

 Québec City is the capital of Québec province, with a population of 530,000 and a metropolitan population of 800,000.
 The Algonquian people had initially been named the area Kébec, an Algonquin word meaning, “where the river narrows.”
 Québec must be written with the accented é in both English and French.